Ernest Gimson: Sapperton, Gloucestershire

 Gimson and the Barnsley brothers moved to the rural region of the Cotswolds in Gloucestershire in 1893 "to live near to nature".
 They soon settled at Pinbury Park, near Sapperton, on the Cirencester estate, under the patronage of the Bathurst family.
-In 1900, he set up a small furniture workshop in Cirencester, moving to larger workshops at Daneway House, a small medieval manor house at Sapperton, where he stayed until his death in 1919.
+In 1900, he set up a small furniture workshop in Cirencester, moving to larger workshops at Daneway House, a small medieval manor house at Sapperton.
+He later built his own house in the village, where he stayed until his death in 1919.
 He strove to invigorate the village community and, encouraged by his success, planned to found a Utopian craft village.
 He concentrated on designing furniture, made by craftsmen, under his chief cabinet-maker, Peter van der Waals, whom he engaged in 1901.
+Gimson, his wife Emily Thomson, and the Barnsley Brothers are all buried in the churchyard of St Kenelm's Church, Sapperton.

 Architectural work

 Gimson designed many buildings in the UK, with the two most notable being his first new house commission, Inglewood in Leicester, and the National Trust property in Leicestershire called Stoneywell.
 Both are now Grade II* Listed in recognition of their architectural importance.
 His architectural commissions include: